hpcaitech/SwiftInfer/README.md

 ## 📝 Citation

-If you find StreamingLLM and our TensorRT implementation useful, please kindly cite our repository and the original work proposed by [Xiao](https://github.com/Guangxuan-Xiao) from [MIT Han Lab](https://github.com/mit-han-lab).
+If you find StreamingLLM and our TensorRT implementation useful, please kindly cite our repository and the original work proposed by [Xiao et al.](https://github.com/Guangxuan-Xiao) from [MIT Han Lab](https://github.com/mit-han-lab).

 ```bibtex
 # our repository